- General hardening of your computers

 You don’t feel like doing gratis market research for large multinationals, spilling your friends’ secrets, or facilitating Cambridge Analytica voter manipulation?
 Good.
 We can mitigate that kind data leakage damage.
 So easily that we should, regardless of how effective this is at overall confidentiality preservation.

-- Brave to eliminate most tracking except for consensual-opt-in privacy-compatible tracking.
+- Brave is a browser which claims to eliminate most tracking except for consensual-opt-in privacy-compatible tracking.
 I have many questions about that, but it is worth a try.

 - Privacy possum aims to be a successor to privacy badger which is more aggressive and (the creator argues) remedies certain shortcoming in privacy badger.
 The argument is something like “let us raise the cost of tracking people” and consider ourselves successful if it is probably too expensive to bother.